Varshini10Sri/Ei-Study-Coding-Assignment/EI-Study-Coding-Assignment (Exercise-1)/Behavioural/strategy/smartTravelPlanner/README.md

 # Smart Travel Planner

-The Smart Travel Planner is a **TypeScript-based console application** that helps users compare and select the best transportation options for their journeys.
+The Smart Travel Planner is a TypeScript-based console application that helps users compare and select the best transportation options for their journeys.
 It provides a command-line interface for analyzing travel routes across multiple transport modes (Car, Plane, Train, Bus) with detailed cost, time, comfort, and suitability calculations.
-The system demonstrates **object-oriented design principles**, **Strategy pattern implementation**, and interactive user input handling.
+The system demonstrates object-oriented design principles, Strategy pattern implementation, and interactive user input handling.

 ---